halfaro1-teststudent/docs/content/actions/learn-github-actions/expressions.md

 ## About expressions

-You can use expressions to programmatically set environment variables in workflow files and access contexts.
+You cansadf use expressions to programmatically set environment variables in workflow files and access contexts.
 An expression can be any combination of literal values, references to a context, or functions.
 You can combine literals, context references, and functions using operators.
 For more information about contexts, see "[Contexts](/actions/learn-github-actions/contexts)."

 Expressions are commonly used with the conditional `if` keyword in a workflow file to determine whether a step should run.
 When an `if` conditional is `true`, the step will run.